• Skip to main content

 It comes from the Schiava grape and is known in other countries as Trollinger, Vernatsch, and Black Hamburg.
 It’s grown in Italy and has been under the radar for quite a while as it just wasn’t as strong in terms of flavor as its competitors, though that characteristic is what gave the grape a surge in popularity in recent years.

-Schiava tastes like cotton candy and contains hints of fruit and berry such as strawberries.
-Alcohol levels in the wine aren’t relatively high, though.
+Schiava tastes like cotton candy and contains hints of fruit and berries such as strawberries.
+Alcohol levels in the wine aren’t relatively high, though, which could be appealing or unappealing, depending on the circumstances.

 Dolcetto